Entrepreneurial Opportunities Are Defined As

 Entrepreneurial opportunities can also emerge from leveraging existing resources and networks.
 This could involve partnering with other businesses, utilizing existing technologies or infrastructure, or accessing funding through angel investors or venture capital firms.
 Strong relationships and collaborations can provide entrepreneurs with access to resources and expertise that they might not otherwise have.

-Keywords: Networking, Resource leverage, Partnerships, Collaboration, Funding
+Keywords: Networking, Resource take advantage of, Partnerships, Collaboration, Funding

 Evaluating the Viability of an Entrepreneurial Opportunity